Defense Against Colorado Domestic Violence And Assault Charges

 If someone calls 911 and the officers see evidence of a disagreement or violence and determine that an “intimate relationship” exists, someone is going to be arrested and taken to jail, regardless of what statements are made when the police arrive.

-If you are arrested for violation of any state’s statute that includes a domestic violence sentence enhancer, it is important that you obtain competent legal counsel immediately.
+If you are arrested for a violation that includes a domestic violence sentence enhancer, it’s crucial that you get legal help immediately.

 How Colorado Defines Domestic Violence